 Hanna’s Story

 At the age of 35, Hanna’s life was a constant struggle.
-Her twenty-year fight against eczema had become so bad that the raised red bumps that covered her knees, legs, elbows, arms, back and stomach would even spread onto her scalp and eyelids.
+Her twenty-year fight against eczema had become so bad that the raised red bumps that covered her knees, legs, elbows, arms, back, and stomach would even spread onto her scalp and eyelids.
 She was in so much pain that she would often wrap as much of her skin as she could in plastic wrap before getting dressed to prevent her clothes from rubbing against her raw, rashed skin.

+“As well as skin problems, I suffered recurring urinary tract infections, my blood pressure was dangerously high, I was overweight and permanently exhausted,” Hanna recalled to The Daily Mail.
 After every cream and ointment available failed her, she was told that her only medical option left was chemotherapy.
 Before going through with it, however, she began reading online about diet can have a big influence on eczema, and how using anti-inflammatory foods can improve overall health.
-Hanna took what she learned and came up with her own diet, cutting out dairy, wheat, sugar, caffeine, and alcohol.

 Hanna is Now Helping Others Regain Their Lives Back

-After her dramatic improvements and massive boost to her overall quality of life, Hanna decided she needed to share her story with the world.
-She started blogging about her diet and its results, and eventually wrote a book which has sold over 5,000 copies and helped hundreds find relief from the painful symptoms of eczema.
+After her dramatic improvements and a massive boost to her overall quality of life, Hanna decided she needed to share her story with the world.
+She started blogging about her diet and its results, and eventually wrote a book that has sold over 5,000 copies and helped hundreds find relief from the painful symptoms of eczema.
+Hanna’s book and blog have helped toddlers and children as well as adults live normal lives.

 How Diet Heals Eczema